freenas/freenas-docs/userguide/contribute.rst

 language's translation whenever you log in.
 Alternately, you can click the :guilabel:`Home` link to see the status of all of the languages.
-To work on a translation, click the link for the language, click the :guilabel:`%brand%` link for the project, click the link for :guilabel:`LC_MESSAGES`, and click the link for :guilabel:`django.po`.
+To work on a translation, click the link for the language, click the
+%brand% link for the project, click the link for :guilabel:`LC_MESSAGES`, and click the link for :guilabel:`django.po`.
 Every text line available in the GUI menu screens has been assigned a string number.
 If you click the number, an editor will open to